The Ultimate Guide To Pop Surrealism

 Camille Rose Garcia

 Camille Rose Garcia creates lowbrow paintings, prints, and sculpture in a mysterious, "spooky" cartoon style.
-Garcia’s layers, broken fictional images of fairy tales are inspired by William Burroughs’ cut-up novels and surrealist cinema, as well as Disney and Fleischer animations.
-Camille Rose Garcia pop surrealism artwork has been exhibited internationally and highlighted in various magazines including Juxtapoz, Rolling Stone, and Modern Painter, and is incorporated in the collections of the Los Angeles County Museum as well as the San Jose Museum of Art.
+Garcia layers broken fictional images of fairy tales in her works.
+She is inspired by William Burroughs’ cut-up novels and surrealist cinema, as well as Disney and Fleischer animations.
+Garcia's pop surrealism artwork has been exhibited internationally and highlighted in various magazines including Juxtapoz, Rolling Stone, and Modern Painter.
+Her works are incorporated in the collections of the Los Angeles County Museum as well as the San Jose Museum of Art.